mijinatdiscovery/NPHA-doctor-visits/model_card.md

 The National Poll on Healthy Aging dataset was created to gather insights on the health, healthcare, and health policy issues affecting Americans aged 50 and older.
 By focusing on the perspectives of older adults and their caregivers, the University of Michigan aimed to inform the public, healthcare providers, policymakers, and advocates about the various aspects of aging.
 This includes topics like health insurance, household composition, sleep issues, dental care, prescription medications, and caregiving, thereby providing a comprehensive understanding of the health-related needs and concerns of the older population.

+### Evaluation Data

+The model was evaluated on a separate test set extracted from the same distribution as the training data.

 ### Ethical Considerations

 Fairness and Bias: Initial tests indicate potential bias in accurately classifying classes with fewer samples.
 Further bias auditing and fairness assessments are recommended.